nksaraf/magiql-browser/README.md

 }
 ```

-## Use in server-rendered React App
+## Usage in server-rendered React App

 As the tool is web-based, in case your app is server-rendered, use the following to skip rendering the IDE on the server